● Wireless tour guide systems can greatly increase the effectiveness of your tours

 The primary difference between the various types of radio transmission devices is what type of communication channel they include.

-An open channel tends to cause massive static and interference.
+An open channel can potentially receive massive static and interference.
 A closed channel on the other hand locks in the signal between the transmitter and receiver (tour guide and participants), which prevents outside signals from interfering.

 You’ll also need to decide when and how your participants can ask a question or communicate with the rest of the group.

-An open communication line would allow multiple users to talk at any given time, which could be a bit overwhelming during a tour.
-The alternative is to set up a 2-way call/respond feature in which the presenter would have an open line at all times, but the participants would need to hold down a talk button in order to communicate.
+It is recommended that you have a system that can set up a 2-way call/respond feature in which the presenter would have an open line at all times, but the participants would need to hold down a talk button in order to communicate.

 The Process of Conducting a Tour